-- 1. Each twelve (12) month Unit II member shall be entitled to twenty-five (25) days of annual leave for a full year of employment. - Annual leave was increased by one day in FY 2011 in lieu of a step increase (26 days). - 2.
+- 1. Each twelve (12) month Unit II member shall be entitled to twenty-five (25) days twenty-six (26) days of annual leave for a full year of employment. - 2.
 There will be a fifty (50) day limit to the amount of annual leave that a twelve (12) month Unit II member can accumulate.
 Leave earned for the current year will be accrued in addition to this limit.
 Any leave accumulated above the fifty (50) day limit as of September 1 of each year will be converted to sick leave and credited to the employee's sick leave balance. - 3.
 The Board shall inform each twelve (12) month Unit II member once a year of the amount of annual leave he or she has accumulated. - 4.
 A ten (10), ten and a half (10.5) or eleven (11) month employee who transfers into a twelve (12) month position with the Board will have his or her current personal leave balance converted to annual leave upon the effective date of the twelve (12) month position. - 5.
-For twelve (12) month Unit II members, upon separation from employment for any reason, employees will be paid a maximum of up to seventy-six (76) earned annual leave days. - B. Certificated employees shall be granted administrative leave with pay while serving jury duty.
-The employee will submit a written statement verifying the time served. - C. A certificated employee may be absent without loss of salary for court summons provided that the employee explains the reason for the summons in order to determine eligibility for pay allowance.
+For Twelve (12) month Unit II members, upon separation from employment for any reason, employees will be paid a maximum of up to seventy-six (76) earned annual leave days at the employee's per diem rate. - 6.
+For Twelve (12) month Unit II employees who are reassigned to a eleven (11), ten and a half (10.5) or ten (10) month employee position, six (6) days of the employee's annual leave will be converted to personal leave and the remaining annual leave shall be paid out, at their per diem rate prior to reassignment, within the next full pay period.
+Based on a grievance decision that was settled. - B. Jury Duty: Certificated employees shall be granted administrative leave with pay while serving jury duty.
+The employee will submit a written statement verifying the time served. - C. Summons: A certificated employee may be absent without loss of salary for court summons provided that the employee explains the reason for the summons in order to determine eligibility for pay allowance.
 Except as described below, such leave shall be used when the employee is summoned to appear as a witness for the benefit of another party, or when the party appears in a civil court proceeding, or appears in a criminal case in his or her own defense and the verdict is not guilty.
 Administrative leave for court appearances as described above will be limited to two (2) instances per fiscal year.
 After these two (2) instances, an employee may use his or her personal or sick leave in order to appear in court.